peterweckend/goodreads_application/README.md

 ### Functional Requirements and command line argument information

-The client app will accept the following command line arguments (comma separated):
+The client app will accept the following command line arguments passed into the Spring application (separated by a comma):

 `--help` (Output a usage message and exit)

-`-s=TERMS,--search=TERMS` (Search the Goodreads' API and display the results on screen.
+`-s=TERMS,--search=TERMS` (Search the Goodreads' API for results matching the TERMS and display the results on screen.
-Results must include author, title, and a link or display of the image of the book)
+Results include author, title, and a link or display of the image of the book)

 `--field=FIELD` (Field to search on, where FIELD is one of "author" or "title", or "all", where "all" is the default)